-Example: if your birth date is April 02, 1980, your password
+Your temporary password is your six-digit birth date.
+Example: If your birthdate is April 02, 1980, your password is 040280.

-After logging in your temporary password will expire

-causing you to change your password.
-Your new password

-must be 6-9 characters and include both letters and
+After logging your temporary password will expire causing you to change your password.
+Your new password must be 6-9 characters and include both letters and numbers.